wikimedia/wikipedia-ios/docs/process.md

 When composing a pull request, link to the phabricator ticket that the work relates to.
 Also apply GitHub labels where appropriate.

 ### Labels
-#### Update branch before merging
+#### Dependent PR
 Pull request contains changes from another pull request.
-Updating from main after the dependent PR is merged will clean up the diff.
+This dependent PR must be merged first.
+After dependent PR is merged, be sure to update from the base branch before merging.
 #### Question/Design Question
 Pull request has a question that needs answering.
+#### Design Review
+Pull request is in design review, meaning further commits might trickle in to address design feedback.
+PR can still be reviewed in this state.

 For Work in Progress or pull requests on Hold, [mark your PR as draft](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) via the GitHub UI.